-In this case, we can see the operation used is a subtraction.
+In this case, we can see that the operation used is a subtraction.

 Here's the handy tip for working out operations using subtraction.

-1) We re-arrange the sum by swapping 25 with 3♦ in the order to get:
+1) We re-arrange the calculation by swapping 25 with 3♦ to get:

 25 - 5 = 3♦